rpaciorek/dragonrescue-import/README.md

 # DragonRescue Import

 Client side (game API) importer of dragonrescue dump to SoD emulators.
-Based on [original dragonrescue code](https://github.com/hictooth/dragonrescue).
+Based on [original dragonrescue code](https://github.com/hictooth/dragonrescue) by hictooth.

 This is first public release (alpha stage / proof of concept) – only dragons import are supported.